Dentistry with a heart - KOBI-TV NBC5 / KOTI-TV NBC2

 The clinic is a lot of work for the staff – but it’s also rewarding.

-“It isn’t hard work that makes people unhappy.”
-Points out Porter.
+“It isn’t hard work that makes people unhappy,” Porter said.
 “This really makes them happy, and that’s fun.”

 Due to the strong turnout, Klamath Open door is considering hosting two annual free dental days in the future.